zacharytamas/load-lock/README.md

 # load-lock

-An element providing a starting point for your own reusable Polymer elements.
+A Polymer element for easily adding an unsaved changes warning to your webapp when its tab is closed.

 ## Dependencies